awsdocs/amazon-ec2-user-guide/doc_source/instance-identity-documents.md

 # Instance Identity Documents<a name="instance-identity-documents"></a>

 An instance identity document is a JSON file that describes an instance\.
 The instance identity document is accompanied by a signature and a PKCS7 signature which can be used to verify the accuracy, origin, and authenticity of the information provided in the document\.
-For example, you may have downloaded free software with paid updates\.

 The instance identity document is generated when the instance is launched, and exposed to the instance through [instance metadata](ec2-instance-metadata.md)\.
-It validates the attributes of the instances, such as the subscribed software, instance size, instance type, operating system, and AMI\.
+It validates the attributes of the instances, such as the instance size, instance type, operating system, and AMI\.

 **Important**
 Due to the dynamic nature of instance identity documents and signatures, we recommend retrieving the instance identity document and signature regularly\.